Louis C. Thomason, PhD

 Louis C. Thomason, PhD, Retired Senior Technical Staff Member at IBM and Retired Adjunct Professor at State University of New York, Ulster, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements and leadership in Technology for Distributed Operating Systems and Higher Education.

-Before his academic tenure at SUNY Ulster, Dr. Thomason served as a consultant for JaveaSys from 2007 to 2013, where he provided expert guidance on information systems consulting.
-His consulting work was built upon a remarkable four-decade career at IBM, where he held the position of senior technical staff member from 1966 to 2007.
+Before his academic tenure at SUNY Ulster, Dr. Thomason’s experience was built upon a remarkable four-decade career at IBM, where he held the position of senior technical staff member from 1966 to 2007.
 At IBM, Dr. Thomason played a pivotal role in the development of the IBM 2250 display, the first successful commercial computer display, which laid the groundwork for modern computer graphics.
-He managed and chaired several task forces focused on implementing networking software, including the collection of computer data and the IBM operating system VM/ESA.
-Dr. Thomason also oversaw the networking component of IBM’s mainframe operating system, an early precursor to today’s internet.
+He managed and chaired several task forces focused on implementing networking software, including the collection of computer data and the IBM operating system VM/XA operating system, and the development of an OS/370 networking component that would become a precursor to today’s internet infrastructure.

 Dr. Thomason is particularly proud of his leadership in distributed computing technology, a field closely related to networking.
 He served as chair of a key IBM task force dedicated to helping customers understand IBM’s software offerings.
 Later, he was transferred to Europe to lecture IBM customers about these same technologies.
 In the 1980s, he contributed to the design of Distributed Processing Performance (DPPX), an operating system developed that introduced innovative communication capabilities between computers.
 Dr. Thomason co-authored a comprehensive paper detailing the technology behind DPPX, further cementing his reputation as an authority in distributed systems.
 For approximately half of his career at IBM, he focused on management, primarily leading design departments, while also maintaining a strong technical presence.